top of page

 • Infrastructure: Maintaining their facilities for food storage and distribution.

-When you donate funds instead of food, you fuel a streamlined operation engineered to turn dollars into meals.
-Your money pays for food, facilities, equipment, and all resources that bring nourishment to food-insecure neighbors.
+When you donate funds rather than food, you fuel a streamlined operation designed to turn dollars into meals.
+Your money funds food, facilities, equipment, and all resources that nourish food-insecure neighbors.

 How To Donate Money to Your Local Food Pantry